AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 var condition = Condition<EntityClass>.On(x => x.YourProperty).EqualsTo(10);
 ```

-`On(...)` accepts an expression that should point to property marked by `DynamoDBProperty` attribute, element inside the collection, or the nested property of another object.
+`On(...)` accepts an expression that should point to a property marked by `DynamoDBProperty` attribute, element inside the collection, or the nested property of another object.

 ### Conditions on array elements